nextyio/NextyBonus/README.md

 This is Nexty Bonus which based on webpack + react + redux.

-how to run
+#How to run
     cd NextyBonus
     npm i
     npm start

+#How to build
+    cd NextyBonus
+    npm i
+    npm build
+    point Nginx to root as NextyBonus/build/

 # front-end will running on http://localhost:3008